AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 We could achieve a similar result by initializing ``Next`` with a ``String``.
-This can be done by a call to ``Value`` from the :ada:`Àda.Calendar.Formatting` package.
+This can be done by a call to ``Value`` from the :ada:`Ada.Calendar.Formatting` package.
 This is the adapted application:

 .. code:: ada